darshit-desai/Panda-Robot-Inverse-Kinematics-for-Circular-Trajectory/README.md

 # Panda-Robot-Inverse-Kinematics
-The following python code depicts the modeling of the Panda robot to draw a circle on a fictitious Y_Z Plane
+The following python code depicts the modeling of the Panda robot to draw a circle on Y_Z Plane